vs65497/6dof_ik/README.md

 Wrote the Inverse Kinematics Solver for this in python.
 Number crunching using Matlab.

 This was a long and winding project in which I attempted many things.
-The files and code are not well laid out, so the documentation below is my attempt to clarify it.
+The documentation below is to organize aspects of the project.

 ## Code
  - MAIN: PS4 Game Pad and Servo Controller: https://github.com/zanzivyr/6dof_ik/blob/main/main.py